-Of all the issues Valve constantly receives complaints about with Dota 2, the game’s ranked system has got to be the number one problem.
-While Dota remains incredibly popular and the MMR system, as we know it, has been around for years, that’s not to say that it’s perfect.
+Of all the issues Valve constantly receives complaints about with Dota 2, the MOBA’s matchmaking system is a perennial source of angst among the game’s diehard fanbase.
+While Dota remains incredibly popular and the current MMR system, as we know it, has been around for years, it’s far from ideal.
 One only has to browse a few forums to see the sheer scale of jokes and complaints about Dota 2’s matchmaking.
 The list of grievances is long, but the most frequent causes for frustration are smurfing, griefers, feeders, flamers, unequal MMR loss/gain, and, of course, imbalanced games.

 You May Like

-Valve are aware of the issue and have recently tightened up the report system.
-Now players who are getting regularly reported will end up in low priority as a punishment and have to cooperate with their teammates to get out of it.
+Valve are aware of the issue and have been experimenting with various ways to improve the matchmaking experience.* Now players who are getting regularly reported will end up in low priority as a punishment and have to cooperate with their teammates to get out of it.
 Low priority games do act as a deterrent, but the players reporting the player will still be left feeling frustrated.
 The same thing could happen in their very next game.
 Or the next one.
 Or the next one.

 If there was an easy answer to this, then Valve would already have introduced it.
 One concept that is regularly suggested is the Prisoner’s Island model.
 With this system, toxic players only play with other toxic players–some players may have heard of this referred to as the “Shadow Pool,” a mysterious isolated queue for players whose accounts have been flagged.
-Of course, this model does seem quite harsh: cooperative players often get reported just for playing poorly and some toxic players do change their behavior over time.
+Of course, this model does seem quite harsh: cooperative players often get reported just for playing poorly and toxic players can change their behavior over time.
 Certainly, when it comes to deliberately feeding couriers there must we a way for Valve to detect this behavior in game, and when it comes to players abandoning, they should lose more MMR than their teammates who have to suffer a loss as a result.
-Let us know if you have any good ideas!